vd1/simu/README.md

 # simu

-the main file is "e.ml" it contains various functions:
+The main file is "e.ml" (ocaml) and contains various functions to "integrate" a Kandle or Uniswapv3 strategy against a price series (can think of it as a stochastic integral):

+## price series
 1. generators of price series (from data, from BM, from GBM)

-2. viscous filters of price series
+2. filters of price series

 vf = viscous filter